dselivanov/LSHR/README.md

 # Locality Sensitive Hashing in R
-LSHR - fast and memory efficient package for reducing the dimensionality of high-dimensional data.
-Only **minhashing** implemented at the moment.
+LSHR - fast and memory efficient package for near-neighbor search in high-dimensional data.
+Two LSH schemes implemented at the moment:

+1. Minhashing for jaccard similarity
+2. Sketching (or random projections) for cosine similarity.
 Most of ideas are based on brilliant [Mining of Massive Datasets](http://www.mmds.org) book - many thanks to authors.

 # Quick reference